RonasIT/laravel-swagger/readme.md

  }

  ```
+You can use the following annotations in your request classes to customize documentation of your API endpoints:

  - **@summary** - short description of request
  - **@description** - Implementation Notes
  - **@_204** - Custom description of response code.
 You can specify any code as you want.